 Tip 10.
 Avoid caffeine and alcohol.
 A glass of wine may initially makes you sleepy, but there is a paradoxical effect where alcohol begins to act as a stimulant approximately 3 hours after you ingest it.

 Many people who have sleep issues end up using a melatonin supplement.
-Melatonin, besides being naturally produced by the body, can also be found in most popular Chinese herbs, red wine, green tea and fish.
+Melatonin, besides being naturally produced by the body, can also be found in most popular Chinese herbs, nuts, certain types of vegetables and fruits, and fish.
 In addition, scientist have also successfully re-created melatonin in the lab – the typical source of the melatonin pills you find at the pharmacy.

 At Omega3 Innovations, we recently created Omega Restore, which is a proprietary blend of several important omega-3s and melatonin.
 The magic happens when these important molecules work together to help destress the body.
 Many of the couples who take Omega Restore remark that their partner seems to get more restful sleep with a daily vial.
 They seem less agitated in their sleep, less restless.
 The bedsheets are still in place the morning after.
 But more importantly, they seem more alert and focused the next day.
 The timing of taking your Omega Restore does matter though.
 In experimenting with timing, we found that Omega Restore seems to work best when the vial is consume about one hour before bedtime.